Heart of God Church Launches Joint Community Programmes With Khalid Mosque and Geylang United Temple

 1. Joint Blood Donation Drive

-Our Senior Pastor Tan Seow How shared about the need to “build bridges, not walls.”
+Our Senior Pastor Tan Seow How (Pastor How) shared about the need to “build bridges, not walls.”
 Pointing to the recent news on the attack on three Madrasah girls at Paya Lebar MRT, he cautioned against Islamophobia and prejudice in our multiracial and multi-religious Singapore.

 “Under every skin colour and every creed, we all bleed the same colour—red—which incidentally is also our national colour,” shared Pastor How.
 “The Malay blood can save a Chinese man; the Hindu blood can save a Christian man.”

 The joint blood donation drive with Khalid Mosque and Geylang United Temple will send a strong signal of solidarity and will be a concrete way to serve our community.